gnodi/danf/README.md

 Code examples
 -------------

-### Respond to a request with a server class processing
+### Respond to a HTTP request with a server class processing

 Here is an example of class: